lefred/helidon-mrs-ai/README.md

 ## User creation

-You can create a user and generate his hash password using the following url:
+You can create a user and generate their hash password using the following URL:

 ```
 $ curl 'http://127.0.0.1:8080/_debug/hash?pwd=<mypassword>'